 - Try it with other types of beans: I used a combination of red kidney beans, Cannelini beans and black beans, but feel free to play with it.
 In the past I have tried it with pinto beans and they were delicious as well.

 To save on time, I used canned beans but you can definitely cook your own beans.
 I bet a little bit of the cooking liquid from the beans added to the chili would be a nice addition.

-- Use toppings to change it up: I cannot think of chili without toppings.
-When we have this for dinner, I usually skip salad and prep as many toppings as possible.
-Just like they do in restaurants.
-I fill a bunch of small bowls with chopped cilantro, red onion, sliced jalapenos, cubed avocados, fresh corn, tortilla chips, lime wedges, and sour cream with a spoon in each bowl.
+To do so, I fill a bunch of small bowls with chopped cilantro, red onion, sliced jalapenos, cubed avocados, fresh corn, tortilla chips, lime wedges, and sour cream with a spoon in each bowl.
 That way we can garnish our chili bowls with whatever we like.
-Also sometimes, instead of toppings, I make cornbread (like I did in this recipe) or cheese quesadillas to serve it with.
-Either way, the presentation of a big bowl of chili paired with all this deliciousness not only feed our stomachs, but also our hungry eyes.

 - 2 tablespoons olive oil

 - 3 medium onions chopped

 - 1 red or yellow bell pepper, stemmed and cut into small pieces